Cyrken/html-css/box-model/README.md

 Every single thing you target with CSS, every single HTML element, is a box.
 The boxes line up beside each other, above each other, and below each other.

-*Even though everything is a box and should be thought of as a box, doesn’t mean it needs to look like a box—we can change the style of each box.*
+*Even though everything is a box and should be thought of as a box, that doesn’t mean it needs to look like a box—we can change the style of each box.*

 ---

 ## The box model

-The box model is the name of the layout system browsers use when rendering your website.
+The box model is the name of part of the layout system browsers use when rendering your website.
 It’s a system that describes how each of the properties of a box interact with each other and how they interact with other boxes.

 ![](box-model.png)